ZJaume/heliport/README.md

 assert_eq!(lang, Lang::cat_Latn);
 ```

+## Differences with HeLI-OTS
+Although `heliport` currently uses the same models as HeLI-OTS 2.0 and the
+identification algorithm is almost the same, there are a few differences
+(mainly during pre-processing) that may cause different results.
+However, in most case, these should not deacrease accuracy and should not happen frequently.

+**Note**: Both tools have a pre-processing step for each identified text to
+remove all non-alphabetic characters.

+The implementation differences that can change results are:
+ - `HeLI` during preprocessing removes urls and words beginning with `@`, while `heliport` does not.
+ - Since 1.5, during preprocessing, HeLI repeats every word that does not start with capital letter, This is probably to penalize proper nouns.
+However, in our tests, we have not find a significant improvement with this.
+Therefore,to avoid multiplying the cost of prediction by almost x2, this has not been implemented.
+In the future it might end up being implemented if there is need for it and can be implemented efficiently.
+ - Rust and Java sometimes have small differences on the smallest decimals in a float, so the stored n-gram probabilities are not exactly the same.
+But this is very unlikely to affect predicted labels.

 ## Benchmarks
 Speed benchmarks with 100k random sentences from [OpenLID](https://github.com/laurieburchell/open-lid-dataset), all the tools running single-threaded:
 | tool | time (s) |